Oghma-Infinium/Apostasy/README.md

 #### Steam Setup

 >[!IMPORTANT]
->If you have your Steam Library in Program Files, read [this article](https://github.com/LostDragonist/steam-library-setup-tool/wiki/Usage-Guide) and move it elsewhere.
-Locations such as Desktop, Documents, Downloads, OneDrive, etc. will cause issues with installing and playing the list.
+>If you have your Steam Library in Program Files, read [this article](https://github.com/LostDragonist/steam-library-setup-tool/wiki/Usage-Guide) by LostDragonist.
+Locations such as Desktop, Documents, Downloads, OneDrive, etc. *will* cause issues with installing and playing the list.

 #### Game Language